RGCSERG/spacecases.io/README.md

 ## Features

-- api for adding CSGO Case Bot to discord severs
+- Add Space Cases bot to your Discord server
-- Discord login and acces to user data from website
+- Discord login and access to your inventory, stats and trades
-- Flask run backend
+- Flask run backend, coded in vanilla css, js and html

 ## Deployment